Blockwise/crix-client-py/README.md

 For several operations like create/cancel orders you should also be registered in the exchange and got BOT API token and secret.

-To access historical you should get explicit permission by exchange support.
+To access historical data you should get explicit permission by exchange support.

 ## Installation